Last Updated on March 5, 2021 by queenie mak

 - Cost: ¥14,920 (covered by JR Pass except for Nozomi and Mizuho trains)

 Taking a long-distance bus to Osaka

 Another excellent option to travelling to Osaka is with long-distance bus.
 Generally, they are cheaper than taking the train but it could take a bit of time (depends on where you are coming from).

 - JR Express Bus: arrive at Bus Terminal at Osaka Station

 - Willer Express: arrive at various stations in Osaka

 Where to stay in Osaka for 2 days

-The best place to stay in Osaka is either in Namba or Shinsaibashi area because they are both central to most attractions and is well connected by subway and trains.
+The best place to stay in Osaka is either in Namba or Shinsaibashi area because they are central to most Osaka attractions and are well connected by subway and trains.
 But as long as you are staying near a station, moving around Osaka is quite easy.
 Check out some of these accommodations that are great for solo travellers:

 - Bon Hostel ($) – A minimalistic design hostel with modern dorm beds.
 They have small rooms (i.e. six-bed per room) options for an all-female or mixed dorm.
 Located in Namba

 - Superhotel Lohas Honmachi Subway Yotsubashi Line ($) – You can get everything in a compact single room including a desk and private bathroom.
 Near Honmachi Station